October 26, 2017

 “Both the tribe and the chairman have sovereign immunity from suit in federal district court,” said Austin Tighe, an attorney for the tribe and Chairman Thom.
 “The tribal court-where we sued for the very same toxic torts on which BP already paid the tribe’s neighbors almost $20 million-is the proper court to determine its own jurisdiction.”

-The Yerington Paiute Tribe is represented by NPR partner Michael Angelovich and Of Counsel attorney Austin Tighe.
+The Yerington Paiute Tribe is represented by NP partner Michael Angelovich and Of Counsel attorney Austin Tighe.

 The Law 360 article can be viewed here: